koinupapi/kDownloader/README.md

 ## Changelog
 v1.31 - 8.31.2019    | Removed "changelog" and "Production Crew" from batch file and placed it in "Readme.md" file.

-8.31.2019 - V1.3     | Changed default download format of videos to "mkv" extension, with the exception of option 3, which is still "mp4".
+v1.3  - 8.31.2019    | Changed default download format of videos to "mkv" extension, with the exception of option 3, which is still "mp4".
                      | credit to ShadowBoy01 for providing input :)

-8.31.2019 - V1.2     | Added a new option (now option 3) to download videos as "mp4".
+v1.2 - 8.31.2019     | Added a new option (now option 3) to download videos as "mp4".
                      | credit goes to ShadowBoy01 for the idea :)

-8.30.2019 - V1.1     | Fixed "solo" and "solo subs" download options where the extension wasn't specified.
+v1.1 - 8.30.2019     | Fixed "solo" and "solo subs" download options where the extension wasn't specified.
                      | credit to ShadowBoy01 for reporting this issue :)

-8.30.2019 - V1       | Added a changelog to file.
+v1 - 8.30.2019       | Added a changelog to file.
                      | Launched V1 into the world :)

-8.30.2019 - Beta 1.1 | Added "--no-check-certificate" to ALL download codes.
+vbeta1.1 - 8.30.2019 | Added "--no-check-certificate" to ALL download codes.
                      | credit to ShadowBoy01 for reporting this issue :)

-8.30.2019 - Beta 1   | Initial launch.
+vbeta1.0 - 8.30.2019 | Initial launch.

 ## Production Crew